 A financial aid recipient may be granted one or more forms of assistance.
 Students receiving grants are usually also eligible for loans and campus employment as part of their "package."
-Some different forms of financial aid are listed below.
+Some different forms of financial aid are listed below.;

 These awards are designed to recognize the exemplary academic performance of students without regard to financial need.
 The merit scholarship will be the first component of any need-based financial aid award.
 Learn more

 Grants (outright gifts) may be made from the college's own endowment, from state or Federal sources, or from outside agency funds.
 Most grants are based on demonstrated financial need.

 Most students receiving assistance are offered campus employment of up to 12 hours per week in exchange for wages which help defray expenses.
 Campus jobs are provided using funds from the Federal Work-Study Program or from Dickinson's own funds.

 Several low-interest loan programs are available to students who demonstrate financial need.
-The Federal Direct (Stafford) Loan is available through the Department of Education and the Federal Perkins Loan is available from the college.
-Each features a federal subsidy, which means repayment does not begin until after the student finishes school.
+The Federal Direct Subsidized Loan is available through the Department of Education.
+This loan features a federal subsidy, which means repayment does not begin until after the student finishes school.
 Deferments are available for graduate study and a variety of other reasons.
 The Abe and Cora Hurwitz student loan is a low-interest Dickinson loan offered to students on a combined basis of academic merit and financial need.

 Any student receiving financial aid who also receives scholarships, loans, tuition remission, or support from a source other than the college, must report the additional aid to the Dickinson Financial Aid Office.
 Such assistance can impact the student's eligibility for assistance from federal and institutional resources.
 The total amount of aid received by the student cannot exceed need as computed by federally approved methodology.
 The college will always reduce or eliminate self-help (loans or work) before reducing grant aid.